 - Microsoft RRAS Root Enumerator is a Windows component, and in this guide, we’re going to explain to you what it does.

-- This component is used usually by certain legacy devices, so it’s not crucial for Windows 10.
+- This component is usually used by certain legacy devices, so it’s not crucial for Windows 10.

 This is a driver, and it’s used to ensure that certain legacy devices are working properly on your PC, especially while booting.

-Many users aren’t familiar with this component, so in today’s article, we’re going to take a closer look at the Microsoft RRAS Root Enumerator, and see what it does.
+Many users aren’t familiar with this component, so in today’s article, we’re going to take a closer look at the Microsoft RRAS Root Enumerator and see what it does.

 How does Microsoft RRAS Root Enumerator work?

 Microsoft RRAS Root Enumerator driver works alongside your system, and it helps boot certain devices that are connected to your PC.

 For example, if a device is trying to install drivers or software, and the device uses rooted software, the Root Enumerator will assign a specific value to this device.

 By using Root Enumerator, the newly installed device can start automatically during the boot.
 In case the Enumerator isn’t working properly, your device might have issues starting.

 Keep in mind that this isn’t an essential component, and few users reported issues with it, especially while gaming.